Datastream Digital

-Datastream Digital Sdn Bhd.
-(DST), formerly DataStream Technology Sdn Bhd, is a Brunei-based government-linked conglomerate headquartered in the DST Group Building in Bandar Seri Begawan, Brunei.
+Datastream Digital Sendirian Berhad, (doing business as DST, formerly known as DataStream Technology Sendirian Berhad), is a Brunei-based government-linked conglomerate headquartered in the DST Group Building in Bandar Seri Begawan, Brunei.
 It was established in 1995 and as of December 2021 has at least 420,000 subscribers.

 History

-Integrated Communication Sdn Bhd (DSTINCOMM), a local distributor of telecommunication products, was incorporated in July 1994, DataStream Technology Sdn Bhd (DST) the main holding company was incorporated in April 1994 alongside DST Communication Sdn Bhd (DSTCom), it was created in an attempt to end the monopoly held by BruNet where it was the first operator to introduce 2G (GSM 900) services to Brunei.
+Integrated Communication Sendirian Berhad (DSTINCOMM), a local distributor of telecommunication products, was incorporated in July 1994, DataStream Technology Sendirian Berhad (DST) the main holding company was incorporated in April 1994 alongside DST Communication Sendirian Berhad (DSTCom), it was created in an attempt to end the monopoly held by BruNet where it was the first operator to introduce 2G (GSM 900) services to Brunei.

 Kristal-Astro was incorporated in September 1999 as a joint venture between the Malaysian company MEASAT.
 It launched its satellite television services on 24 January 2000 and held a monopoly on pay tv in the country.
 The services were terminated on March 31, 2022.

 In May 2008 DST introduced 3G services in Brunei.
 They launch of 3G was however beaten by b-mobile.
 Prior to this they held a monopoly on 2G and was in an ogliopoly with JTB for PSTN services.

 In November 2013 DST partnered with Ericsson to launch 4G services in the sultanate.
 The main concern was not speed but network congestion with frequent complaints in populous areas of the country.
 Until 2020 DST held a monopoly on 4G services in the country.

 In 2016 it was reported by the CEO, Suhaimi Hussain, that he believed that the launch of the 4G LTE network, in collaboration with Huawei was a success.
 He also stated that the company had also decided to invest in the Singaporean telecommunications company MyRepublic and was looking at further opportunities at expansion outside of Brunei.

 On 10 July 2019, DST signed an agreement with SACOFA to help with improving the infrastructure in the Malaysian state of Sarawak.

 Throughout January 2020, DST underwent a major rebranding.
-They received a new company name, a new logo, and spun off several subsidiaries like Kristal-Astro, KRISTALfm, DSTFascom and DSTINCOMM.
+They received a new company name, a new logo, and spun off several subsidiaries like Kristal-Astro, Kristal FM, DSTFascom and DSTINCOMM.